abcucberkeley/Parallel_Fiji_Visualizer/README.md

 # Parallel_Fiji_Visualizer
-An effiecient TIFF/Zarr reader/writer that can utilize all the cores of your CPU!
+An efficient TIFF/Zarr reader/writer that can utilize all the cores of your CPU!

 ## Quick Start Guide